 A mullet bike is a mountain bike that has mixed-sized wheels.
 Typically the front is a larger 29” wheel and the rear is a smaller 27.5” wheel.
 Business in the front, party in the back!

 The idea of a mullet bike isn’t really new.
 Moto bikes and dirt bikes have pretty much always had larger front wheels and smaller rear wheels to maximize acceleration.

 Among the mountain biking scene, some old-school mountain bikers like Keith Bontrager even tried out a mullet set-up in the early days with 29” in the front and 26” in the back.

-But it wasn’t until the 27.5” wheel entered the scene that mullet mountain bikes have started to gain attention for their potential.
+But it wasn’t until the 27.5” wheel entered the scene that mullet mountain bikes started to gain attention for their potential.
 Today, both riders and mountain bike brands are testing them out with great success.